carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 ``-all-stats`` or ``-dispatch-stats``.

-The next table, *Schedulers*, presents a histogram displaying a count, representing the number of instructions issued on some number of cycles.
-In this case, of the 610 simulated cycles, single instructions were issued 306 times (50.2%) and there were 7 cycles where no instructions were issued.
+The next table, *Schedulers*, presents a histogram displaying a count, representing the number of micro opcodes issued on some number of cycles.
+In this case, of the 610 simulated cycles, single opcodes were issued 306 times (50.2%) and there were 7 cycles where no opcodes were issued.

 The *Scheduler's queue usage* table shows that the average and maximum number of buffer entries (i.e., scheduler queue entries) used at runtime.
 Resource JFPU01